awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-checks.md

 If the command returns `SI:localuser:dcv`, the dcv user can access the X server\.

-If the command does not return `SI:localuser:dcv`, the dcv user does not have access to the X server\.
+If the command does not return `SI:localuser:dcv`, the dcv user doesn't have access to the X server\.
 Run the following commands to restart the X server:
 + RHEL 7\.x/8\.x, CentOs 7\.x/8\.x, Amazon Linux 2, Ubuntu 18\.x, and SUSE Linux Enterprise 12\.x

   ```